 The same story, just a different year played out yet again for Louisiana lawmakers as the 2018 special session drew to a close with little progress made to fill a looming state budget deficit.
 An additional special session is rumored to happen in early May, forcing the conversation of tax hikes and budget cuts to be front and center once again.
-We see time and again that many of the proposed ‘solutions’ drafted by lawmakers are at the expense of businesses and taxpayers in an effort to build new revenue for the state.
+We see time and again that many of the proposed ?solutions’ drafted by lawmakers are at the expense of businesses and taxpayers in an effort to build new revenue for the state.
+Tax is confusing enough without new proposed solutions made every day.
+Many have questions like ‘where’s my refund‘ and how to get one when they’ve paid too much, and wondering how to file an extension, let alone focus on solutions!

 If our state has been consistent in one thing, it is that it embraces chaos at the expense of building prosperity and fiscal shortfalls have become the new normal.
 A state government that has a history of operating this way has the ability to create an unattractive business climate from an economic development viewpoint.
 The constant budget woes and lack of collaboration at the state level damages our competitive advantage and labels our state as unstable and not invested in planning for the future.